vistalab/BrainBeat/README.md

-Works on BIDS
+### Notes on BIDS formatting

+Physio data include PPG, RESP in all subjects and cardiac measurements in a few subjects.
+Sampling frequencies differ across subjects and these data have to be stored in different .tsv.gz files.
-- PPG physio files have to have the same name as teh recording with the _recording-PPG tag.
+PPG physio files have to have the same name as the recording plus a _recording-PPG label.
+RESP physio files have to have the same name as the recording plus a _recording-RESP label.

+### Dependencies

+bids-matlab is located in the external folder for reading tsv and json files.

+Matlab toolboxes:
+- signal processing toolbox

+### Contact